 Remote work has always come with its set of security complications when it isn’t implemented with appropriate measures.
 Now, at the time of immediate requirement to work remotely, combined with the effect of the situation on businesses and the market—remote work becomes all the more challenging.

 Be it to maintain security, ensure data privacy, manage supply chain vendors, keep bad actors at bay, or to ensure productivity amidst all the chaos is a daunting task.
-The CIOs of several companies have spoken up about the initiatives they have taken to keep things as normal as possible.
+CIOs during COVID-19.
 And you can imbibe them in your organization too to ensure your operations run smoothly.

 The emphasis on digital business